 France had many colonies from the seventeenth century onwards; after the First World War (1914-1918) the country owned one tenth of all the land on earth.
 Marseille played an important role in the colonial empire.

-Shortly before and during World War II, Marseille was a port from which refugees tried to escape to the Americas.
+Shortly before and during World War II, Marseille was a port from which refugees tried to escape from nazism to the Americas.
 After the war most colonies became independent countries, often after bloody wars of independence.
 The city is a mix of all possible populations, with a rich culture, a love for freedom and with a lot of crime – especially drug trafficking.

 Marseille has numerous ports along the coast west of the city.
 The westernmost and largest port area, Fos-sur-Mer, is located sixty kilometers away.
 There is a huge industrial area, with mainly petrochemical and steel industry.